cheungdaven/cheungdaven.github.io/_pages/about.md

 Latest News
 =====
+* 19-04-2021：I will be senior PC member for CIKM short paper and PC member for the CIKM full paper track.
 * 01-04-2021: Received the ICLR 2021 Outstanding Paper Award.
 * 10-3-2021: One paper is accepted by NAACL 2021.
 * 22-2-2021: invited to be the reviewer for JMLR.